Historic city of Cusco

-The old Inca capital of Cusco is a truly remarkable place to visit.
-It’s feels like walking around in a Tintin adventure, except that no llama has spit on me.
+As I drift through the old Inca capital of Cusco, it feels like being inside in a Tintin adventure, except that no llama has spit on me.
 Yet.

-The main square Plaza de Armas is surrounded by beautiful colonial buildings with arches.
-It’s flanked by Compania de Jesus and the Cathedral, which both are worth visiting.
-The cathedral consists of three parts, where one is supposedly the first cathedral built in the Americas.
-Compania de Jesus may not be as splendid on the inside, but the altarpiece is the tallest in Peru and you can ascend the tower by a small staircase for a great view of the square.
+The main square Plaza de Armas is surrounded by beautiful colonial buildings.
+Towering above them all is the Cathedral, supposedly the first cathedral built in the Americas.
+I dodge into the nearby church Compania de Jesus, featuring the tallest altarpiece in Peru, and ascend the tower by a small staircase for a great view of the square.

 Comments